If you have an unusual situation that makes it difficult for you to

 Attorneys on voluntary inactive status do not have to comply with the

 MCLE requirement.
-But if your membership status is listed as active on
+But if your license status is listed as active on

 the State Bar's website, you are expected to comply.